learnfwd/lfa/README.md

 Installation
 ------------

-Firstly, make sure you have [node.js](http://nodejs.org/) and [npm](https://www.npmjs.org/) installed.
-There are guides on the net on how to do it, but usually it boils down to `brew install npm` on OS X with [Homebrew](http://brew.sh/) or `sudo apt-get install npm` on Ubuntu-based Linux distros.
+Firstly, make sure you have [node.js](http://nodejs.org/) installed.
+There are guides on the net on how to do it, but usually it boils down to `brew install node` on OS X with [Homebrew](http://brew.sh/) or `sudo apt-get install nodejs-legacy` on Ubuntu-based Linux distros.

 After that, run:

 ```bash
 $ npm install -g lfa
 ```

-If you get permission issues you most likely have a dodgy node installation.
-You can probably circumvent it temporarily with `sudo -H npm install -g lfa`.

 Usage
 -----